Jim Olphert

 Jim is an experienced criminal practitioner.
-He accepts instructions across the full spectrum of criminal matters and is instructed regularly on matters from complex traffic to sexual offending.
-He is particularly valued for his direct advice and ability to deal with vulnerable defendants.
+He accepts instructions across the full spectrum of criminal matters.
+He is particularly valued for his direct advice and ability to deal with complex cases clearly and with compassion.

 R v CE [2019] Basildon Crown Court